Our approach

 Our focus at Żabka Polska wasn’t exclusively on employees.
 As Robert Żmudzki puts it, ‘The Franchisee's Handbook, which is a valuable compendium of knowledge for Żabka franchisees, also contains all the most necessary information regarding health and safety at work and First Aid’.

 Other actions to support franchisees in 2024 included the development and update of multiple items, ranging from health and safety instructions and occupational risk assessments to an occupational disease register and an accident register, a list of equipment for first aid kits and a workwear allocation card.
 Instruction templates were placed on our development platform and intranet for franchisees.
+This ensures not only compliance with formal requirements but also raises awareness – and consequently – improves safety.
+All in line with the motto we follow every day: ‘Aware = Safe’.

 Our Policies in this area